-- Apply 1% hydrocortisone cream as soon as possible 3 times per day (no prescription needed).
+- Use 1% hydrocortisone cream (such as Cortaid) as soon as possible.
+No prescription is needed.

 - If used early and continued for 2 days, it may reduce swelling and pain.

-- Use a moisturizing cream until you can get some.
+- Use a moisturizing cream or aloe vera cream until you can get some.

-- Apply cool compresses to the burned area several times a day to reduce pain and burning.
+- Use cool wet washcloths to the burned area.
+Do this several times a day to reduce pain and burning.

-- For larger sunburns, give cool baths for 10 minutes (caution: avoid any chill).
-Add 2 ounces (60 ml) baking soda per tub.
+- For larger sunburns, give cool baths for 10 minutes.
+Caution: Avoid any chill.
+Can add 2 ounces (60 ml) baking soda per tub.

-- For broken blisters, trim off the dead skin with a fine scissors cleaned with rubbing alcohol.
+- For broken blisters, trim off the dead skin.
+Use a fine scissors cleaned with rubbing alcohol.

-- Expected Course: Pain usually stops after 2 or 3 days.
-Peeling usually occurs day 5-7.
+- Pain stops after 2 or 3 days.

 - Call Your Doctor If: